Tuesday, August 09, 2022

-Workers in the St. Cloud, MN Metropolitan Statistical Area had an average (mean) hourly wage of $23.20 in May 2019, about 10 percent below the nationwide average of $25.72, the U.S. Bureau of Labor Statistics reported today.
-Assistant Commissioner for Regional Operations Charlene Peiffer noted that, after testing for statistical significance, wages in the local area were higher than their respective national averages in 6 of the 22 major occupational groups, including protective service, community and social service, and healthcare support.
-Ten groups had significantly lower wages than their respective national averages, including legal, computer and mathematical, and management.
+Workers in the St. Cloud, MN Metropolitan Statistical Area had an average (mean) hourly wage of $25.64 in May 2021, 8 percent below the nationwide average of $28.01, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Jason Palmer noted that, after testing for statistical significance, wages in the local area were lower than their respective national averages in 11 of the 22 major occupational groups, including legal, management, and computer and mathematical.
+Five groups had significantly higher wages than their respective national averages, including construction and extraction, protective service, and community and social service.

-When compared to the nationwide distribution, St. Cloud area employment was more highly concentrated in 4 of the 22 occupational groups, including production; transportation and material moving; and installation, maintenance, and repair.
-Conversely, eleven groups had employment shares significantly below their national representation, including business and financial operations, computer and mathematical, and protective service.
-(See table A and box note at end of release.)
+When compared to the nationwide distribution, St. Cloud area employment was more highly concentrated in 5 of the 22 occupational groups, including production, healthcare practitioners and technical, and construction and extraction.
+Eleven groups had employment shares significantly below their national representation, including computer and mathematical, business and financial operations, and protective service.
+(See table A.)

 |Major occupational group||Percent of total employment||Mean hourly wage|

 Arts, design, entertainment, sports, and media